-The length and direction of growth depend upon whether the plant has support or is grown as a hanging plant.
+The length and direction of growth depend upon whether the plant has supported or is grown as a hanging plant.

 A white butterfly plant lacking support or gravity tend to grow more compact and tangled.

 As the leaves of Syngonium white butterfly grow older, they give the plant a varied and unique appearance.

-New leaves are heart-shaped with generally a silvery-white to cream core with dark green edging.
+New leaves are heart-shaped with generally a silvery-white to the cream core with dark green edging.

 As Syngonium leaves mature, they change into the famous butterfly arrowhead shape.
 This is until the leaves take on a final lobed appearance and length of 5″ to 14” inches long.

 Coloration and pattern vary over time.
-The majority of the leaf range from greenish-white to white, creamy white, or silvery white.
+The majority of the leaves range from greenish-white to white, creamy white, or silvery white.

 White Butterfly Arrowheads Plants Flowering and Fragrance

 When grown indoors, Syngonium white butterfly will rarely blossom.

-When a mature plant blooms, they appear as small greenish-white flowers on a thick spadex.
+When a mature white butterfly arrowhead plant blooms, they appear as small greenish-white flowers on a thick spadex.
 This later gives way to red or brown-black berries.

 Light and Temperature

 The white butterfly Syngonium plant is able to handle a wide range of light conditions.

 In fluorescent or low light – the white leaves bring welcome color to an office or similar setting.
 But, its variegation might fade over time.